Finboo/RemObjectsCSharp/README.md

 RemObjectsCSharp
 ================

-Practice with RemObjects C# Java &amp;&amp; Android
+Practice with RemObjects C# Java and Android